 - A developer for "Milestone" will construct a new retail grocery store with approximately 124,000 square feet (the "Development") for the purpose of creating and/or retaining at least 144 full-time equivalent employees.
 The City has granted the developer a tax limitation of about \$5.6 million for a period of 15 years.
 In order to be eligible to receive the limitation, the developer must create 52 permanent new jobs and have invested at least \$7.5 million during the construction of the Development.
 The City will make annual payments to the developer from property tax collected by March 1 of each year that the property tax rebate is in effect.
 Annual installments will begin the first tax year after the grocery store opens to the public.
 An assignment of economic development was entered into with the Kroger Texas L.P. on December 11, 2018.
-For the fiscal year ended September 30, 2019, the City abated property taxes totaling \$78,789 under this agreement. - The City has entered into a twelve-year term Agreement with a developer for "The Estates of Mia Lago, Section 2", who intends and proposed to develop property in the City for residential use (the "Project").
+For the fiscal year ended September 30, 2019, the City abated property taxes totaling \$78,789 under this agreement.
+For the fiscal year ended September 30, 2020, the City did not abate property taxes under this Agreement. - The City has entered into a twelve-year term Agreement with a developer for "The Estates of Mia Lago, Section 2", who intends and proposed to develop property in the City for residential use (the "Project").
 As part of the Agreement, the developer has agreed to accelerate construction of the Project and convey it to the City.
 Subject to annexation of the property and upon final completion of the Project, the City has agreed to provide a grant for reimbursement of the design and construction of public infrastructure to the developer in the sum of not more than \$100,000 paid from ad valorem taxes generated from the property annexed and collected by the City above the base property tax (amount of ad valorem taxes levied and collected based on the total appraised value of the property as of January 1, 2017).